steghio/Rock-Paper-Scissors-Fight-/README.md

 If you choose the same move, the round is a draw and must be played again.

 When either you or the AI reaches the victory limit, the game ends even if there are rounds left.

+## Compiling and executing

+Simply compile [rps.cpp](https://github.com/steghio/Rock-Paper-Scissors-Fight-/blob/master/rps.cpp) and execute it.

+You could also use an online service such as [onlinegdb](https://www.onlinegdb.com/online_c++_compiler)